How to Apply to WSU Online Master of Systems Engineering

 Enrolling in the Spring Semester

 Applicants for admission into the Master of Science in Systems Engineering program must possess a B.Sc. in engineering (EAC), engineering-technology (ETAC) or computing (CAC) from an ABET-accredited program with Calculus I and Statistics as a minimum.
 B.Sc. in any other related subject is on a case-by-case basis only.
-An overall GPA of 3.0 is required from the undergraduate program in which the bachelor's degree is earned.
+A minimum overall GPA of 3.0 is required from the undergraduate program in which the bachelor’s degree is earned; a 3.3 is preferred.
+The program reviews the student portfolio, including bachelors program, calculus and statistics grades, rigor of courses taken (upper division), work experience, professional certifications, and participation in the systems community).

 This is conditional upon completion of all required leveling courses.
 These leveling courses would primarily meet minimum math, physics, and computer science requirements as established by the Systems Engineering program.